marijnh/Eloquent-JavaScript/06_object.md

 It is probably worthwhile to define a new class `GroupIterator`.
 Iterator instances should have a property that tracks the current position in the group.
-Every time `next` is called, it checks whether it is done, and if not, moves past the current value and returns it.
+Every time `next` is called, it checks whether it is done and, if not, moves past the current value and returns it.

 The `Group` class itself gets a method named by `Symbol.iterator` that, when called, returns a new instance of the iterator class for